-One of three short circuit threshold levels may be selected by the addition of an external resistor from the COMP pin to circuit ground.
-During power on, and before the internal soft start commands the output voltage to rise, the TPS40040/1 enters a calibration cycle, measures the current out of the COMP pin, and selects an internal SCP threshold voltage.
-At the end of the 1.6-ms calibration time, the output voltage is allowed to rise for a 4-ms soft start.
+One of three short circuit threshold levels may be selected by the addition of an external resistor from the COMP pin to circuit ground (no resistor is the default setting).
+During power on, and before the internal soft start commands the output voltage to rise, the TPS40042 enters a calibration cycle, measures the current out of the COMP pin, and selects an internal SCP threshold voltage.
+At the end of the 1.5-ms calibration time, the output voltage is allowed to enter soft-start.
 During operation, the selected SCP threshold voltage is compared to the upper MOSFET's voltage drop during its ON time to determine whether there is an overload condition.
+If the voltage across the MOSFET exceeds the threshold voltage, the TPS40042 counts seven continuous pulses before shutting completely OFF for seven soft start charge/discharge cycles, after which, the TPS40042 attempts to restart the output.